simonteozw/tp/docs/UserGuide.md

 <br>_Figure 6 - Example outcome of adding a module_

 ### 5.1.3 Edit
-Because modules are displayed only on the side panel, it doesn't come with index.
-That's why to edit and delete a module, its code will be used!
-Let's see how to edit a module's name:
+Because modules are displayed only on the side panel, they are not indexed.
+That's why to edit and delete a module, its code will be used instead!
+This is how to edit a module's code and/or name:

-Format: `M edit m/MODULE_CODE n/NAME`
+Format: `M edit MODULE_CODE [m/NEW_MODULE_CODE] [n/NAME]`

 :information_source: Note:
 * The `MODULE_CODE` provided must be present in the Module list.
-* You are unable to edit a module's `MODULE_CODE`.
-In such a circumstance, please delete the module and create a new one with the correct module code.

-Example: If you have spelt a module CS1231's name wrongly and wish to change it to the correct spelling `Programming Methodology`, follow these instructions.
+Example: If you have spelt a module CS1231's name wrongly and wish to change it to the correct spelling `Discrete Structures`, follow these instructions.
-1. Type `M edit m/CS1231S n/Programming Methodology` into the Command Box
+1. Type `M edit CS1231 n/Discrete Structures` into the Command Box
 2. Press `Enter` to execute
 3. The Result Display will show a success message and you will be able to view the correct module name in the corresponding module tab.